xrbarcelona/xrbarcelona/src/pages/en/events/index.md

 path: /en/events
 title: Events
 description: >-
-  If you're new to Extintion Rebellion Barcelona attend one of our Welcome events.
+  List of featured events organised by Extinction Rebellion Barcelona and link to our calendar
 intro:
+  heading: If you're new to Extintion Rebellion Barcelona attend one of our Welcome events.
   blurbs:
     - image: /img/events/2019-09-21-welcome-ca.jpeg
       text: >